Joseph Stein

 Joseph Stein (May 30, 1912 - October 24, 2010) was an American playwright best known for writing the books for such musicals as Fiddler on the Roof and Zorba.

 Biography

-Born in New York City to Charles and Emma (Rosenblum) Stein, who had immigrated from Poland, Joseph Stein grew up in the Bronx.
+Born in New York City to Jewish parents, Charles and Emma (Rosenblum) Stein, who had immigrated from Poland, Joseph Stein grew up in the Bronx.
 He graduated in 1935 from CCNY, with a B.S. degree, then earned a Master of Social Work degree from Columbia University in 1937.
 He began his career as a psychiatric social worker from 1939 until 1945, while writing comedy on the side.

 A chance encounter with Zero Mostel led him to start writing for radio personalities, including Henry Morgan, Hildegarde, Tallulah Bankhead, Phil Silvers, and Jackie Gleason.
 He later started working in television for Sid Caesar when he joined the writing team of Your Show of Shows that included Mel Brooks, Carl Reiner, and Neil Simon.